Orb-weaver spider

 Orb-weaver spiders are members of the spider family Araneidae.
 They are the most common group of builders of spiral wheel-shaped webs often found in gardens, fields, and forests.
 The English word "orb" can mean "circular", hence the English name of the group.
 Araneids have eight similar eyes, hairy or spiny legs, and no stridulating organs.

 The family has a cosmopolitan distribution, including many well-known large or brightly colored garden spiders.
-With more than 3,000 species in about 200 genera worldwide, the Araneidae comprise one of the largest family of spiders (with the Salticidae and Linyphiidae).
+With almost 5,000 described species in about 200 genera worldwide, the Araneidae comprise one of the largest family of spiders (with the Salticidae and Linyphiidae).
 Araneid webs are constructed in a stereotypical fashion, where a framework of nonsticky silk is built up before the spider adds a final spiral of silk covered in sticky droplets.

 Orb webs are also produced by members of other spider families.
 The long-jawed orb weavers (Tetragnathidae) were formerly included in the Araneidae; they are closely related, being part of the superfamily Araneoidea.
 The family Arkyidae has been split off from the Araneidae.
 The cribellate or hackled orb-weavers (Uloboridae) belong to a different group of spiders.
 Their webs are strikingly similar, but use a different kind of silk.